lukemjohnston/MatlabProjects/README.md

 # My Matlab Projects
 Three of my Matlab projects from Numerical Analysis course. each project has a pdf file with a detailed desription of the problem, the math theory being used to solve probelm, and the final results.
+These projects are a practical application to the alortihms and math theory discussed in the course.

 Below describes which Matlab files belong with each project.